 - Insulates roots by moderating soil temperatures

-- Over time, organic mulches decompose and add nutrients and organic matter to the soil, improving water retention and nurturing the soil fauna that promote fertility.
+- Decomposes and adds nutrients and organic matter to the soil, improving water retention and nurturing the soil fauna that promote fertility

 Inorganic mulches, such as crushed stone and recycled rubber chips, are appropriate for rock gardens, driveways and paths.
 In most cases, however, organic mulches are preferable for planting beds because they eventually break down and enrich the soil.

-Bagged mulches are commercially available, but you can save money and reduce your carbon footprint by mulching fallen leaves and other organic materials from the property.
-Recycling them in the yard keeps them out of the local landfill.
+Bagged mulches are commercially available, but you can save money and reduce your carbon footprint by mulching fallen leaves and other organic materials from your property, thus recycling and keeping them out of a landfill.